DistributedSystemsGroup/zoe/README.rst

 -  Zoe scheduler: https://github.com/DistributedSystemsGroup/zoe-scheduler
 -  Zoe object storage: https://github.com/DistributedSystemsGroup/zoe-object-storage

-Zoe can use any Docker image, but we provide some for the preconfigured applications available in the web interface:
+Zoe can use any Docker image, but we provide some for the pre-configured applications available in the web interface:

 -  Docker images: https://github.com/DistributedSystemsGroup/zoe-docker-images